 As a result, Sullivan decided to get discharged from Guam and frame Wilkinson’s love for him as abuse.
 Even though he clearly loved Wilkinson, this pivotal move was Sullivan’s way of saving his career, but he clearly had regrets because that was his chance of finally coming out as a gay man.

-Speaking with Out, Max Parker admitted that Sullivan in Boots is "basically feeling guilty about maybe implicating his partner" and his "ultimate fear" is coming out because the society he's currently in is not that accepting of a closeted gay man:
+Speaking with Out, Max Parker admitted that Sullivan in Boots is "basically feeling guilty about maybe implicating his partner" and his "ultimate fear" is coming out because the society he's currently in is not accepting of a closeted gay man:

 "I think it’s quite clever in the show how it goes back and shows a bit more, and then you get to understand Sullivan a bit better.
 But I think, first and foremost, I wanted to make him… He’s a tortured man, so his drilling style was being more mysterious, and explosive.
 Knowing the backstory of Sullivan fed into the way he does everything.
 He’s under this pressure cooker, running away from basically feeling guilty about maybe implicating his partner.
 He’s running away from going to prison, too.
 And then, when it all starts to finally catch up with him, it’s this ultimate fear.
 That’s why he’s so explosive, and turns to alcohol, and turns to violence."

 Fajardo outright pointed out that Sullivan's sexuality is none of the military's business, noting that she cared more about whether someone can do the job than their own feelings and preferences.
-The fact that Fajardo is the first female captain further cemented why she sided with Sullivan, because she knew the amount of discrimination one receives in their line of work.
+The fact that Fajardo is the first female captain cemented why she sided with Sullivan, as she knew the amount of discrimination one receives in their line of work.

 Despite Fajardo's support, Sullivan decided to carve his own path and find a missing recruit named Jones.
 Alongside Cope (who joined him in the rescue op), they eventually found Jones, but Sullivan decided not to go with them and went off the grid by walking into the unknown.